zoltankis/SEBC/challenges/challenges.md

 * Commit any remaining changes in your repo and push them to GitHub
 * Indicate in a follow-up email that you have stopped pushing to your repo
   * You may continue working, if you like, after confirmation of receiving this note
+  * Please include your full name, company and github handle in the email
 * Please fill out [this survey form](https://goo.gl/forms/pmHeHx03zRu3cnlc2)
 * Take it easy!
 You've worked very hard all week.
 Safe travels!